AutoSys Installation: The 5 Checks Before You Deploy

 How many AutoSys instances can run on one server?

 Multiple instances can run on the same physical or virtual server.
-Each instance has its own AUTOSERV identifier and its own database.
+Each instance has its own AUTOSERV identifier and its own database (Event Server).
 This is commonly used to have separate DEV, QAT, and PRD AutoSys environments on the same hardware.

 Developer and founder of TheCodeForge.
 I built this site because I was tired of tutorials that explain what to type without explaining why it works.
 Every article here is written to make concepts actually click.